|

 stupid for not realizing this.

-Oh, and have we mentioned
+Oh, and have I

 recently that many of these people

 would kill us if they thought they could get away with it?
-If you don’t
+If

 believe us, go over to Yahoo